System Architecture v2.0

 🔋 Power System

-Solar-powered with battery backup for 24/7 operation.
+24V rechargeable battery with solar charging support for 24/7 operation.
 Designed for extended deployment periods.

 📡 Data Transmission